cap-ntu/autocomplete/README.md

 ### Dataset

-We use the dataset from ETHz's SRILab, [The 150k Javascript Dataset](https://www.sri.inf.ethz.ch/js150).
+We use the dataset from ETHz's SRILab, [The 150k Python Dataset](https://www.sri.inf.ethz.ch/py150).